 Accessory Use: A use customarily incidental and subordinate to the principal use located on the same lot as the principal use.
+Solar collection systems that serve the principal use and that generate power primarily for the principal use shall be considered accessory uses.
+Excess power may be sold to a power company.

-Adult Body Painting Studio: An establishment or business which provides the service of applying paint or other substance whether transparent or non-transparent to or on the body of a patron when such body is wholly or partially nude in terms of "specified anatomical areas."
+Adult Body Painting Studio: An establishment or business which provides the service of applying paint or other substance whether transparent or non transparent to or on the body of a patron when such body is wholly or partially nude in terms of "specified anatomical areas."